-- 20. Plaintiff seeks to represent a class defined as all persons in the United States who, during the maximum period of time permitted by law, purchased Defendants' Products for personal, family, or household consumption, and not for resale (the "Nationwide Class"). - 21.
-Plaintiff also seeks to represent a subclass defined as all Class members who purchased the Products in New York (the "New York Subclass") (collectively with the Nationwide Class, the "Classes"). - 22.
+- 20. Plaintiff seeks to represent a class defined as all persons in the United States who purchased Defendants' Products (the "Nationwide Class"). - Plaintiff also seeks to represent a subclass defined as all persons in New York who 21. purchased the Products (the "New York Subclass") (collectively with the Class, the "Classes"). - 22.
 Numerosity Fed.
 R. Civ.
 P. 23(a)(1).
 Members of the Classes are so numerous that their individual joinder herein is impracticable.
 On information and belief, members of the Class number in the millions.
 The precise number of Class members and their identities are unknown to Plaintiff at this time but may be determined through discovery.
-Class members may be notified of the pendency of this action by mail and/or publication through the distribution records of Defendants and third-party retailers and vendors.

-- 23. Commonality and Predominance (Fed.
+Class members may be notified of the pendency of this action by mail and/or publication through the distribution records of Defendants and third-party retailers and vendors. - 23.
+Commonality and Predominance (Fed.
 R. Civ.
 P. 23(a)(2) and 23(b)(3)).
+There is a well-defined community of interest in the questions of law and fact involved in this case.
+Common questions of law and fact that exist as to all Class members and predominate over questions affecting only individual Class members include, but are not limited to: